bazel-contrib/rules_nodejs/docs/Cypress.md

 <h4 id="cypress_repositories-darwin_urls">darwin_urls</h4>

-(Optional) URLs at which the cypress binary for darwin distros of linux can be downloaded.
+(Optional) URLs at which the cypress binary for darwin can be downloaded.
 If omitted, https://cdn.cypress.io/desktop will be used.

 Defaults to `[]`

 <h4 id="cypress_repositories-darwin_sha256">darwin_sha256</h4>

 (Optional) SHA-256 of the darwin cypress binary

+Defaults to `""`

+<h4 id="cypress_repositories-darwin_arm64_urls">darwin_arm64_urls</h4>

+(Optional) URLs at which the cypress binary for darwin arm64 can be downloaded.
+If omitted, https://cdn.cypress.io/desktop will be used (note: as of this writing (11/2021), Cypress does not have native arm64 builds, and this URL will link to the x86_64 build to run under Rosetta).

+Defaults to `[]`

+<h4 id="cypress_repositories-darwin_arm64_sha256">darwin_arm64_sha256</h4>

+(Optional) SHA-256 of the darwin arm64 cypress binary

 Defaults to `""`